-On a daily basis, students are confronted via the media and internet with tragic events.
+On a daily basis, students are confronted via the media (TV and radio) and the internet with tragic and confronting events.
 The ABC article below provides advice for teachers to help young people understand and manage their emotions regarding these events.